 Calculating the Tax

 The Dinwiddie County Board of Supervisors establishes personal property tax rates each year during the regular budget process.
 The current tax rate for most all vehicles is $4.75 per $100 of assessed value.
-If a vehicle has situs for taxation in Dinwiddie, the county computes the tax by dividing the assessment by 100 and multiplying the result by the appropriate tax rate.
 The tax is then prorated, if necessary, based on the number of months that the vehicle is in the county.
 For qualified personal use vehicles, the tax bill is reduced by the commonwealth’s Personal Property Tax Relief (PPTR) percentage, which is also set by the Dinwiddie County Board of Supervisors annually.
-The current percentage of personal property tax relief is 38 percent and is provided only on the first $20,000 of a vehicle’s value.
+The current percentage of personal property tax relief is 41 percent and is provided only on the first $20,000 of a vehicle’s value.
+See below examples of how to compute yearly taxes.

 For an estimate of the tax on your vehicle, contact the Office of the Commissioner of the Revenue.